Things to take care of once you've arrived on campus

 - Read up on everything Massachusetts has to offer.

-There is another supermarket called Stop&Shop just past the Dartmouth Mall.
-The local bus route 9 that stops on campus goes there.
-While Wal-Mart has food and other supplies, Stop&Shop has basically food, such as fruit, bread, etc. Students who have a kitchen can go there to buy ingredients.
+There is another supermarket called Stop & Shop just past the Dartmouth Mall.
+The local bus route 9 that stops on campus goes to the Dartmouth Mall; and the Retail Loop shuttle makes a stop directly at Stop & Shop.
+While Wal-Mart and Target have some food and other supplies as well, Stop & Shop is a large grocery store with a much greater variety of food options.
+Students who have a kitchen can go there to buy ingredients.

-Target, Walmart and Stop&Shop all sell personal daily needs.
-However, the closest one is Target.
-You can walk to Target from campus in about 15 minutes.
-(It depends on where your dorm is located.)
+Target, Walmart, and Stop & Shop all sell products for personal daily needs; however, the closest one is Target.
+You can even walk to Target from campus in about 15 minutes, depending on where your dorm is located.